 As our company’s former hiring manager, I’ve sifted through thousands of resumes and completed countless phone interviews.
 Hiring for a remote or work-at-home independent contractor position is challenging in that it is harder to get a “read” on a candidate and their working style.
 Plus there are typically a lot more responses to a job post.
 I have discovered how to quickly sort the okay from the stellar, and based on my experience compiled this list of what I believe to be the most important transcription employment do’s and don’ts.

 Transcription Employment Do’s and Don’ts

 This goes for email especially.
-Yes, it is a less formal communication method in general, but if you are applying for a job (especially a transcription job, where good spelling and grammar are vital) make sure all of your correspondence is perfect and that you proofread any email prior to sending.
+Yes, it is a less formal communication method in general, but if you are applying for a job (especially a transcription job, where good spelling and grammar are vital in handling all industries like legal, law enforcement, academia, etc.), make sure all of your correspondence is perfect and that you proofread any email prior to sending.

-Transcription Outsourcing, LLC is a Denver, Colorado-based transcription company that provides fast, accurate and reliable transcription services for individuals and companies of all sizes.
-Call 720.287.3710 today for a free quote, and ask about our free five-day trial.
+Ditto Transcripts is a Denver Colorado based transcription company that provides fast, accurate and affordable transcription services for individuals, government agencies, and companies of all sizes.